kraina-ai/quackosm/README.md

 General schema of multiple segments that are concatenated together:
 `pbf_file_name`\_(`osm_filter_tags_hash_part`/`nofilter`)(\_`alltags`)\_(`clipping_geometry_hash_part`/`noclip`)\_(`compact`/`exploded`)(\_`filter_osm_ids_hash_part`).geoparquet

+> If the WKT mode is turned on, then the result file will be saved with a `parquet` extension and a `_wkt` suffix.

 ### Memory usage

 DuckDB queries requiring `JOIN`, `GROUP` and `ORDER BY` operations are very memory intensive.
 Because of that, some steps are divided into chunks (groups) with a set number of rows per chunk.